gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 previous DTLS connection shall be continued to be processed and the other dropped.

-When the handshake has been completed successfully, the new DTLS connection will be possible to use, if the handshake is not completed successfully, a next DTLS handshake attempt will be tried.
+When the handshake has been completed successfully, the new DTLS Key contexts are established by exporting keys and installing the in the DTLS Chunk, and the new DTLS Key context are immediately started to be used.
+If the handshake is not completed successfully, a new DTLS handshake attempt will be tried using the same DCI.

 ### Remove an existing DTLS Connection {#remove-dtls-connection}